singnet/ai-dsl/experimental/README.md

 5. `RealizedFunction`: like `SimpleRealizedFunction` but attributes are described in a `RealizedAttributes` data structure instead of being directly described in the type of `RealizedFunction`.
-This is getting closer to what we want, though it fails to compile for now.
+This is getting closer to what we want though not optimally elegant.
-   See `RealizedAttributes.idr`, `RealizedFunction.idr` and
-   `RealizedFunction-test.idr`.

 6. `Service`: more abstract approach using data constructors to compose realized functions rather than standalone functions.